 In the Configure your LinkedIn Ads Account page, click ADD LINKEDIN ADS ACCOUNT.

-Provide credentials for your LinkedIn account which has access to at least one advertiser profile, and click Sign In.
+Provide credentials of your LinkedIn account that has access to at least one advertiser profile and click Sign In.

-Click Allow to authorize Hevo to access your advertiser profile to read reporting data.
+Click Allow, authorizing Hevo to access your advertiser profile.